vincenzoaellis/malaviR/README.md

 BLAST a sequence to MalAvi
 --------------------------

-You can BLAST your own sequences against the MalAvi database using the `blast_malavi()` function.
+You can BLAST your own sequences against the MalAvi database using the `blast_malavi()` function, which leverages the MalAvi website's already existing BLAST capabilities.
 Your input sequence just needs to be specified as a character string.

 ``` r
 ## define a sequence.
 This is the Plasmodium parasite ACAGR1